Posted on August 27th, 2018

 -Have your carpets professionally cleaned.
 Even if you vacuum religiously, your carpets will need the attention of a professional.
 Dirt particles, dust mites, allergens, and bacteria tend to accumulate at the base of carpets, where vacuums can’t reach them.
 Professional hot water extraction cleaning, on the other hand, can remove ground-in dirt, allergens, and stains.
 It also instantly kills bacteria, eliminating odors.
 (Note that if you have pets, you should have your upholstery professionally cleaned, too.)

 -Clean your windows, or have a professional window cleaner do the job for you.
-If you want to attempt window cleaning on your own, consult our detailed
+If you want to attempt window cleaning on your own, consult our detailed window cleaning guide.

--Scrub your walls, counter tops, floors, cupboards, and cabinets.
-Don’t forget the details, like cleaning the ceiling, the tops of cupboards, the baseboards, air vents, ceiling fans, door knobs, and light fixtures.
+-Scrub your walls, countertops, floors, cupboards, and cabinets.
+Don’t forget the details, like cleaning the ceiling, the tops of cupboards, the baseboards, air vents, ceiling fans, doorknobs, and light fixtures.

 -Pay special attention to tiled areas.
 Scrub grout tracks until they’re pure white, using a soft nylon brush and baking soda (or another grout-safe abrasive).
-The presence of mold or mildew anywhere in a home absolutely scares away most potential buyers.
+The presence of mold or mildew anywhere in the home absolutely scares away most potential buyers.

 -Clean your appliances thoroughly, both inside and out.